 — An ISTA transmitting an I2R NDP shall set the TXVECTOR parameter CH_BANDWIDTH to the same value as the TXVECTOR parameter CH_BANDWIDTH in the preceding Ranging NDP Announcement frame.

+— If the CH_BANDWIDTH of the I2R NDP is equal to 320 MHz, the I2R NDP shall be an EHT Ranging NDP, otherwise it shall be an HE Ranging NDP.

 — An RSTA transmitting an R2I NDP shall set the TXVECTOR parameter CH_BANDWIDTH to the bandwidth of the Ranging NDP Announcement frame and/or the I2R NDP; which are obtained from the RXVECTOR parameter CH_BANDWIDTH of the Ranging NDP Announcement frame or I2R NDP, respectively.
-For the Ranging NDP Announcement frame, when not received in anHE/VHT/HT/NGV PPDU: from the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT when the Ranging NDP Announcement frame is received in a non-HT duplicate PPDU and is 20 MHz when the Ranging NDP Announcement frame is received in a non-HT PPDU.
+For the Ranging NDP Announcement frame, when not received in an EHT/HE/VHT/HT/NGV PPDU: from the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT when the Ranging NDP Announcement frame is received in a non-HT duplicate PPDU and is 20 MHz when the Ranging NDP Announcement frame is received in a non-HT PPDU.
+If the CH_BANDWIDTH of the R2I NDP is equal to 320 MHz, the R2I NDP shall be an EHT Ranging NDP and the LMR(s) in the corresponding measurement exchange sequence shall be transmitted in an EHT SU transmission.
+Otherwise, the R2I NDP shall be an HE Ranging NDP and the LMR(s) shall be transmitted in an HE SU PPDU.